At Ranworth all children, including SEND and disadvantaged, learn a variety of concepts and themes through studying a variety of aspects of art.

 - Power - Impacts, influences and perceptions

 - Diversity - Ideas, contrasting points of view, styles, techniques and appreciation

 - Comparison - Different artists, techniques, representations

 - Significance - Artists, artwork, periods of time

 When We Teach Art

-Sketching takes place during every half term, this enables children to build their skills throughout the year.
+Sketching takes place during every other half term, this enables children to build their skills taught and acquired throughout previous years.
 During this time the children study a variety of artists and media.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art.